Changing Tomorrow: Architecture, Equity, and Social Sustainability

-Changing Tomorrow is a podcast for the people whose decisions shape the built environment.
+Changing Tomorrow is the podcast for real estate developers, architects, workplace strategists, and corporate leaders whose decisions shape the built environment.

-Through candid conversations with practitioners, researchers, and leaders, we test the People Positive argument: can buildings, products, and organizations be designed to measurably improve people’s lives?
+Through candid conversations with global practitioners, researchers, and cross-industry leaders, we test a fundamental question: can buildings, interior spaces, and organizations be intentionally designed to measurably improve human health, equity, and well-being?

 Well at Work: Redefining the Modern Workspace with Dr. Esther Sternberg